sf-sea-lions-2015/javascript-todos-1-0-core-features-challenge-1/README.md

 Start by enumerating the responsibilities of your TODO application.
 These aren't just the user-facing commands like "add", "remove", etc.

-Each responsibility should map to a concrete unit of JavaScript code.
+Each responsibility should map to a concrete unit of JavaScript functions.
 For example,

 Responsibility                                                                     | Code World
 -----------------------------------------------------------------------------------|------------------------------------